 What is the Kanban method?

-When to use the Kanban method
+When to use a Kanban board

 Benefits of using the Kanban method

-The beauty (and power) of the Kanban method is that it’s a visual way to gradually improve an organization's processes and therefore can be used by anyone across any function.
+The beauty (and power) of the Kanban method is that it’s a visual way to improve an organization's processes and can be used by anyone across any function.

 Create your own Kanban board